-To start the truck engine from the upper controls, push the air cylinder plunger knob down and hold the knob until the engine starts.
-If the truck starter does not engage, release the plunger knob and allow the plunger to rise to the neutral position.
-A second push on the plunger may be required to get the latching relay into position so the engine will start.
-To stop the truck engine from the upper controls, push the air cylinder plunger knob down to get the latching relay into the stop position.
+To start the truck engine from the upper controls, push the toggle switch to "START" and hold it until the engine starts.
+Release and allow the toggle switch to return to the neutral position.

+To stop the truck engine from the upper controls, push the toggle switch to "STOP" and hold it until the engine stop running.
+Release and allow the toggle switch to return to the neutral position.
-HYDRAULIC PLATFORM LEVELING (Standard) -

-Platform leveling is achieved with a master and slave cylinder arrangement.
+HYDRAULIC PLATFORM LEVELING (Standard) -Platform leveling is achieved with a master and slave cylinder arrangement.
 However, the hydraulic platform control at the platform and turret can be used to adjust platform leveling, tilt the platform for cleanout, or ease the removal of an injured operator.

 HYDRAULIC TOOL POWER (Standard) - The hydraulic tool power ports are mounted outside the fiberglass guard that surrounds the upper controls.

 Always relieve the pressure to the tool ports before connecting or disconnecting the hydraulic tool hoses.
 To relieve the pressure, push the Tool Power Valve Knob in completely.
 Connect the hydraulic tool hoses to the tool ports (quick-disconnect outlets).
 Activate operating pressure to the hydraulic tools by pulling the Tool Power Valve Knob out.